 Trumpeter Swans build their nests on a site surrounded by water and usually less than 600 feet from shore.
 The nest is usually built on an existing structure including muskrat and beaver dens, beaver dams, floating vegetation mats, small islands, or manmade platforms.
 Swan pairs often use the same nest site year after year.

 Trumpeter Swans fly with rapid, shallow wingbeats, often traveling in pairs or family groups and flying lower than other swan and duck species.
 To feed, Trumpeter Swans skim vegetation from the surface, dip their long necks underwater to forage, and tip like dabbling ducks with the rear half of their body in the air as they scour for algae, leaves, stems and roots of pondweeds and other plants.
 They also pump their large, webbed feet up and down to create water currents that free roots from surrounding mud.
 Sometimes ducks join feeding swans to glean vegetation and feed on insects they disturb.
 On land, Trumpeter Swans dig into the soil to find tubers, and nibble or scoop up grain from the ground.
 The swans spend significant time preening, rubbing their bills in the oil-secreting uropygial gland near the base of the tail, then distributing the oil over the feathers to waterproof them.
 Swans form long-lasting pairs and may identify a nesting site when less than 2 years old, but often wait several more years to breed.
 Pairs stay together throughout the year and often migrate and winter in family groups and with other waterfowl, including Tundra Swans, Canada Geese, and Northern Pintails.Back to top

 Despite being driven nearly to extinction in the early 20th century, Trumpeter Swans have rebounded and their numbers are increasing.
 Widespread hunting for meat, skins and feathers from the 1600s - 1800s had reduced this once widespread species to 69 known individuals by 1935, although isolated pockets of the birds also survived in Canada and Alaska.
 Hunting them is now illegal throughout the U.S. Between 2000 and 2005 a continentwide survey found that Trumpeter Swan numbers had more than tripled, from 11,156 to 34,803.
 Although Trumpeter Swans have been dubbed “a classic conservation success” and numbers continue to increase, threats such as lead poisoning, habitat loss, power lines, and occasional shooting continue to affect the population.
 The swans are also extremely sensitive to human disturbance at their breeding sites and will abandon nests and cygnets if disturbed.
 Ongoing conservation efforts include a set of federal management plans for the three major populations: the Interior, Rocky Mountain, and Pacific Coast birds, along with several state plans.
 Managers are working to improve breeding and wintering habitat, limit human disturbance, and decrease lead pollution.Back to top

-- Mitchell, C. D., and M. W. Eichholz.
+Mitchell, Carl D. and Michael W. Eichholz.
 2010.
-Trumpeter Swan (Cygnus buccinator).
-In The Birds of North America Online, No. 105 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Trumpeter Swan (Cygnus buccinator), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-Sibley, D. A. 2014.
-The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley guide to birds, second edition.
+Alfred A. Knopf, New York, USA.